 A community colony caretaker is an individual (or group of individuals) who manages one or more community colonies in a community.
 The caretaker keeps an eye on the cats—providing food, water and shelter, spaying/neutering and emergency medical care.
 Some shelters and rescue groups even give out free or low-cost spay/neuter coupons to colony caretakers.

-To get started, download our guide, visit the Alley Cat Allies online community for ideas and expertise or attend Neighborhood Cats’ online workshops.
+To get started, download our guide, or visit the Alley Cat Allies online community for ideas and expertise.

 Ear-tipping is a widely accepted means of marking a community cat who has been spayed or neutered.
 It also often identifies them as being part of a colony with a caretaker.
 Ear-tipping is the humane, safe surgical removal of the top quarter-inch of the left ear.
 The procedure is performed by a licensed veterinarian, typically during the spay/neuter surgery and rarely requires aftercare.
 Ear-tipping prevents an already-spayed or neutered cat the stress of re-trapping and an unnecessary surgery.